oracle/node-oracledb/doc/src/api_manual/oracledb.rst

         initOracleClient([Object options]);

-    This synchronous function enables node-oracledb Thick mode by initializing the Oracle Client library, see :ref:`enablingthick`.
+    **From node-oracledb 6.0**, this synchronous function enables node-oracledb Thick mode by initializing the Oracle Client library (see :ref:`enablingthick`).
 This method must be called before any standalone connection or pool is created.
 If a connection or pool is first created in Thin mode, then ``initOracleClient()`` will raise an exception and Thick mode will not be enabled.
 If the first call to ``initOracleClient()`` had an incorrect path specified, then a second call with the correct path will work.

-    The default values described for
-    :ref:`options <odbinitoracleclientattrsopts>` will be used in this case.

 The ``initOracleClient()`` method can be called multiple times in each Node.js process as long as the arguments are the same each time.

+    **In node-oracledb 5.5 and earlier versions**, this synchronous function loads and initializes the :ref:`Oracle Client libraries <architecture>` that are necessary for node-oracledb to communicate with Oracle Database.
+    This function is optional.
+If used, it should be the first node-oracledb call made by an application.
+If ``initOracleClient()`` is not called, then the Oracle Client libraries are loaded at the time of first use in the application, such as when creating a connection pool.
+The default values described for :ref:`options <odbinitoracleclientattrsopts>` will be used in this case.
+If the Oracle Client libraries cannot be loaded, or they have already been initialized, either by a previous call to this function or because another function call already required the Oracle Client libraries, then ``initOracleClient()`` raises an exception.

     See :ref:`initnodeoracledb` for more information.